cetinkaya/rubyrustffitest/README.md

 # rubyrustffitest
-Test for calling rust from ruby
+Test for using ffi in ruby for calling a function from a shared library created with rust.

 We have a rust function to calculate factorial in fact.rs: